 It is clear that PU Code Section 740.19 gives the CPUC the option to implement or not implement customer contributions.
 We agree with SCE's point that additional comment and assessment would be necessary to adopt any allowance structure, as well as concerns AEE and Joint Commenters express that there is currently insufficient data to support Cal Advocates proposal.
-While we elect not to modify the IOUs' proposals to include customer contributions in this Resolution, we agree with Cal Advocates, TURN, UCAN, and SBUA that customer contributions are allowable under the statute and that the Rules should include customer contributions.
+While we elect not to modify the IOUs' proposals to include customer contributions in this Resolution, we agree with Cal Advocates, TURN, UCAN, and SBUA that customer contributions are allowable under the statute.

 As UCAN argues, allowances can still be part of the new Rules as long as they are reasonable and based on the full useful life of the infrastructure.
 However, a robust record to determine the reasonable line and service extension allowances is still necessary.
-As such, customer contributions will not be required as a condition of taking service under the EV Infrastructure Rules initially.
-However, we direct the IOUs to host a workshop to discuss the development of a proposal for an allowance structure within eight months of the adoption of this Resolution.
-This workshop should, at minimum, examine the following considerations:
+As such, we do not adopt customer allowances under the new Rules as additional data is needed to inform the development of an allowance structure.
+The CPUC may incorporate a customer allowance in the new EV Infrastructure Rules in the future after evaluating the Rules, if necessary.
+We find it reasonable to direct the IOUs to collect data from the implementation of the Rules to inform any future potential allowance structure.
+Consistent with Section 740.19(c), any future allowance structure would not occur until after the completion of the IOUs' next GRC cycle.
+For any allowance structure that these EV Infrastructure Rules may incorporate in the future, the IOU should consider the following criteria:

-- Per 740.19(c), the allowances must be based on the full useful life of the infrastructure. - Rules 15 and 16 already have a vetted allowance structure that may, in part, be useful in the development of the EV Infrastructure Rules' allowances.
+- Per 740.19(c), the allowances must be based on the full useful life of the infrastructure. - Electric Rules 15 and 16 already have a vetted allowance structure that may, that in part, may be useful in the development of the EV Infrastructure Rules' allowances. - Limitations that the Rules 15 and 16 allowances have for the EV Infrastructure Rule use case; in particular, Rules 15 and 16 calculate allowances based on expected load, and the initial expected load from new EVSE may be lower in early years; additionally, Rules 15 and 16 primarily address service line extensions whereas service line extensions and service line upgrades are considered in the EV Infrastructure Rules.

-- The Rules 15 and 16 allowances may have some limitations for the EV Infrastructure Rule use case; in particular, Rules 15 and 16 calculate allowances based on expected load, and the initial expected load from new EVSE may be lower in early years. - The IOUs shall consider how load management may impact the allowance value and the total expected grid impact and/or revenue resulting from the installation of EVSE. - Facilities in underserved communities may require higher levels of ratepayer support. - The IOUs shall coordinate with multiple EVSPs and ratepayer advocates, and environmental justice/community organizations, at minimum, when planning the workshop.
-The input from these stakeholders should be included within the workshop.
+- How load management, including automated load management (ALM), may impact the allowance value and the total expected grid impact and/or revenue resulting from the installation of EVSE. - Facilities in underserved communities may require higher levels of ratepayer support. - The IOUs should coordinate with multiple EVSPs, ratepayer advocates, and environmental justice/community organizations. - The IOUs should consider how they may treat participants of TE programs differently than customers installing EV charging outside of TE programs.